-To turn the front fog lights off, rotate the fog light switch to the OFF position or turn the headlights off.
+To turn them off, rotate the fog light switch to the OFF position or turn the headlight switch to the ● or OFF position.

 - The fog lights will turn off when the headlights are set at high beam. - (With auto-light control)